Quantum natural gradient generalised to noisy and non-unitary circuits

 An idealised variational quantum circuit is modelled as a unitary transformation $ | \psi(\underline{\theta}) \rangle = U_c(\underline{\theta}) \, |00\dots0 \rangle$ applied to the reference state $|00\dots0 \rangle$ which is usually chosen as the computational zero state.
 The unitary operator $U_c(\underline{\theta})$ represents the entire quantum circuit and depends on a set of gate parameters $\underline{\theta} \in \mathbb{R}^\nu$.
 As elucidated by the circuit model, it decomposes into a series of individual gates (typically acting on a small subset of the system, i.e., on one or two qubits)

-each of which depends on a parameter $\theta_i$ with $i=\{1, 2, \dots \nu \}$.
-It is typically the aim of a variational algorithm to find the minimum or maximum of an expectation value $E(\underline{\theta}) :=\langle \psi(\underline{\theta}) | \mathcal{H}| \psi(\underline{\theta}) \rangle $ over the parameters where the observable $\mathcal{H}$ is a Hermitian operator, typically the Hamiltonian of a simulated physical system.
+each of which depends on a parameter $\theta_i$ with $i\in\{1, 2, \dots \nu \}$.
+It is typically the aim of a variational algorithm to find the minimum or maximum of an expectation value $E(\underline{\theta}) := \tr[\rho(\theta) \mathcal{H}] = \langle \psi(\underline{\theta}) | \mathcal{H}| \psi(\underline{\theta}) \rangle $ over the parameters where the observable $\mathcal{H}$ is a Hermitian operator, typically the Hamiltonian of a simulated physical system.
 A hybrid approach assumes that a quantum processor can efficiently estimate the expectation value $E(\underline{\theta})$ for a set of parameters and these parameters are optimised externally according to an update rule calculated by a classical computer.

 As outlined in the introduction, numerous optimisation methods have been proposed for finding parameters that minimise this expectation value and indeed some have been demonstrated experimentally.
-The literature is evolving rapidly; for example a stochastic gradient descent approach was recently proven to converge when assuming only a finite number of measurements for determining the gradient vector \cite{sweke2019stochastic,kubler2019adaptive,qfi}.
-In this work we focus on update rules of parameters and do not consider shot noise introduced by the finiteness of experimental samples used to determine them.

-We focus on two approaches: imaginary time evolution as in \cite{McArdle2019,XYuan2019} and natural gradient evolution as in \cite{quantumnatgrad}.
-These two methods are in fact equivalent in the unitary context, and optimise the parameters $\underline{\theta}(t)$ iteratively in steps $\Delta t$ following the update rule
+Imaginary time evolution~\cite{samimagtime,xiaotheory} and the natural gradient evolution~\cite{quantumnatgrad} optimise the parameters $\underline{\theta}(t)$ iteratively in steps $\Delta t$ as